 As a yoga teacher and also a professional working in Nepali tourism sector, I get opportunities to work with yogis from around the world.
 I travel around Nepal and I also get to trek to the magnificence of mountains as a yoga teacher/leader.
 Every time I do it, I love and enjoy it as if it’s my very first time.

 Leading yogis on Mardi Himal Yoga Trek is definitely an awesome experience that I recently had.
 I was leading an awesome French group on the six days Mardi Himal Yoga Trek as their yoga teacher.
 As I met them on the first day, I could see the excitement on them, of going to the mountains and doing yoga there.
-They were as excited as any other traveller to the mountains.
-The truth is that Nepalese mountain magnificence is ever and equally exciting to the first timers and repeat visitors.
+They were as excited as any other traveler to the mountains.
+The truth is that Nepalese mountain magnificence is ever and equally exciting to the first-timers and repeat visitors.
 So the excitement of the group was my fuel to go for an awesome trip in the mountains.

 We reached a beautiful place called Pitam Deurali to spend our overnight.
 Pitam Deurali again could have provided us a magnificent view but a little bad weather kept us from it.
 We were having a lovely yoga session on the rooftop of the teahouse we were staying in and lo, it started raining to make us rush down leaving our practice incomplete!
 What a great timing!